alensiljak/alens-importers/report-configuration.md

 ## Delivery Configuration
 - Accounts Format XML
+- Period: Last 30 Days

+When using
 - Period Last N Calendar Days
 - Number of Days 120
+the automatic download from the Flex Web service returns the data for the last day only.
+It is advised to use a fixed time period instead.

 ## General Configuration
 - Date Format `yyyy-MM-dd`